arthur-van-acker/python-gui-project-template/README.md

 # YourApp Starter – Python GUI Template

 YourApp Starter is a CustomTkinter-based reference implementation that shows how to ship a polished Python desktop app with multiple frontends, theming hooks, and production-ready installers.
-The repo still bundles the Tic Tac Toe sample, but every file is structured so you can drop in your own domain logic without rewriting the infrastructure.
+The UI still resembles the original Tic Tac Toe sample, but the domain layer now ships as a neutral stub (`dispatch_action` raises `NotImplementedError`) so you can wire in your own business rules immediately.

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-0BSD-green)